 If it does happen to you, call the court to see what your options are.
 Tell them you want to file an opposition to the claim of exemption, and set a hearing.
 Then the debtor will have to appear and explain why the money is exempt.
 Usually, they have no good reason at all, and the court will rule in your favor.
 It’s an additional step and a bit of a hassle, but worth it to follow through.
 Some of the reasons why the debtor might file a claim of exemption are listed below.
 These are not written in stone and may be contested.
 Consult with a competent attorney.

 - Social Security and Supplemental Security Income (SSI)

 - Veterans Benefits

 - Bank overdraft fees and debts to depositing bank

 If your debtor files the claim of exemption because of one of the reasons above – you may run into trouble.
 However, it has been my experience that they are usually a last-ditch effort on the [part of the debtor to keep his money.
 Go with the flow, and dispute the claim if needed.

 What if there is no money in the account?
 Well, that happens.
 There may be “no account found,” or insufficient funds, or simply a zero balance.
 If so, wait for another day.
 Or, you may have to decide to go in a different direction and try a wage garnishment.

-Bank levies are a great way to satisfy your judgment.
+Bank levies are a great way to satisfy a judgment.
 Just make certain that you follow the laws and have all of your ducks in order.
-This process may seem to be a bit drastic, but usually, debtor’s have had plenty of notice to satisfy the judgment – or at least set up a payment plan.
+This process may seem to be a bit drastic, but usually debtor’s have had plenty of notice to satisfy the judgment – or at least set up a payment plan.

 State laws vary – so beware.
 Do your homework in advance so that you have the best chance of satisfying the debt.
 Consult with an attorney, if needed, and be prepared to shell out a few hundred dollars to complete the task.